Spatially resolved broad line region in a quasar at z=4: Dynamical black hole mass and prominent outflow: Observations and Data Reduction

-To support the GRAVITY data, an additional K-band spectrum was obtained with the ERIS adaptive optics imager and spectrometer \citep{dav23} as part of programme 112.25M3.
-ERIS includes an integral field spectrometer (SPIFFIER) which was used here in seeing limited conditions (0.71\arcsec\ at zenith and 500~nm) with the largest 8\arcsec\ field of view.
-The low resolution K-band grating covers 1.96-2.45~$\mu$m at a resolution of $R\sim5000$.
+An additional K-band spectrum was obtained with the ERIS adaptive optics imager and spectrometer \citep{dav23} as part of programme 112.25M3.
+ERIS includes an integral field spectrometer (SPIFFIER) which was used here in seeing limited conditions (0.71\arcsec\ at zenith and 500~nm) with the largest 8\arcsec\ field of view, and the K-band grating covering 1.96-2.45~$\mu$m at a resolution of $R\sim5000$.
 The data were taken as 11 dithered exposures of 300~s, yielding a total integration time of 55~mins, and reduced with the ERIS instrument pipeline (v~1.6.4).
+Verification of the wavelength calibration was performed using OH sky emission lines.
 Telluric correction and flux calibration were performed using the B9\,IV standard star HD~38343 which has K=7.87~mag.
 Following this, additional steps were performed to interpolate over the noisiest pixels in the datacube and reduce wavelength dependent variations in the background level.
 The flux density of the QSO was measured from a spectrum extracted in a large 1.25\arcsec\ aperture, yielding K = 13.88~mag.